thesidshah/pokemon-mcp/README.md

 ## Overview

 This is a Model Context Protocol (MCP) server that simulates a Pokemon battle system.
-Your task is to integrate this server with Claude Desktop or a ChatGPT-compatible client to enable AI-powered Pokemon battles.
+Your task is to integrate this server with Claude or a ChatGPT-compatible client to enable AI-powered Pokemon battles.

 The server provides tools for:
 - Generating and retrieving Pokemon